jonathanrjpereira/Bitcoin-Bar/README.md

 **Python Library for Max7219 LED Matrix:**

 Python library interfacing LED matrix displays with the MAX7219 driver (using SPI) on the Raspberry Pi.
 [Installation.](https://luma-led-matrix.readthedocs.io/en/latest/install.html) [ By Richard Hull](https://github.com/rm-hull/luma.led_matrix)
+We also developed a new '7seg' font that is a condensed font used for scrolling displays that can only display numerical digits and is compatible with the MAX7219 driver.
+The 7Seg font allows one to display more digits on a single display unit.

 ## Setup & Configurations
 Once all the Prerequisties have been successfully installed, download/clone this GitHub Repository.
 Connect the Display to the Raspberry Pi as shown in the Schematics.
 Run the main program `bcbar.py`